7 Active Listening Techniques to Communicate Better

 In the workplace: When your manager gives you feedback on a project you worked on, you might maintain eye contact and nod, angling your body towards theirs.
 That way they understand you are listening and retaining what they are saying.

-At school: In a classroom, via Zoom, or in person, a teacher tends to have a full view of their students.
-Practicing active listening can mean observing them, rather than playing on your phone, fidgeting, or looking at the clock.
+At school: In a classroom, via Zoom or in person, a teacher tends to have a full view of their students.
+Practising active listening can mean watching them attentively, rather than playing on your phone, fidgeting, or looking at the clock.
 When your body is alert and present, your mind also absorbs information better.

 With friends: One day, your friend tells you that their dog just died, so you comfort them by giving them a hug or touching their arm or back.
 These small gestures express care and empathy without saying a word.